 Then, they offer Arghya to the Sun and savor the prasad made the day earlier.
 The fasting starts thereafter for a continuous 36 hours without sipping a single drop of water.
 Some devotees distribute Kheer (rice pudding), Puris, and bananas to the people while fasting.

 Day 3: Chhath

 The third day falls on Kartik Shukala Shashti.
 Sandhya Arghya takes place on this day.

 The fasting ends on this day so, devotees are engaged in the final processes.
 They prepare prasad at their home all day.

-The whole family accompanies the parvaitin to a riverbank or a lake nearby in the evening.
-They bring several items to offer to the Sun such as fruits, incense, vegetable, coconut, vermillion powder, garlands, flowers, lamps, rice, honey, sandalwood, sweets, piece of clothes, money, and everything they wish to offer the Sun.
+The whole family accompanies the parvaitin to a riverbank or nearby lake in the evening.
+They bring several items to offer to the Sun such as fruits, incense, vegetables, coconut, vermillion powder, garlands, flowers, lamps, rice, honey, sandalwood, sweets, pieces of clothes, money, and everything they wish to offer the Sun.

 At dusk, the devotees stand in knee-deep water and offer Argha to the setting sun.
 They also take long dips into the river while chanting mantras dedicated to the Surya deity.